 If you're curious as to how Ozark pudding came to be or would like to learn more about the origins of "bumpy cake," then read ahead.

 Here's the behind-the-scenes look at some of the most iconic and old-fashioned foods you'll only find in America's Heartland.
-And next, don't miss 22 Meals to Melt Belly Fat in 2022.
+And don't miss 20+ Old-Fashioned Midwestern Desserts to Try.

 Don't worry, there were no tigers harmed in the making of this iconic Midwestern dish.
 A mixture of ground beef, raw egg, and seasoning that's commonly served on crackers, Tiger meat (or "South Dakota steak tartare") is a unique snack that was popularized by German and Russian immigrants and is big in states such as Wisconsin and South Dakota.